russel-luber/hurricane-outages/README.md

 - Observed difference: 0.0375
 - p-value: 0.42

 Therefore, we fail reject the null hypothesis.
 The likely culprit of our observed difference in precision is random chance.
-This suggests that the model treats both regions (East Coast vs West Coast) fairly.
+This suggests that the model treats both regions (East Coast vs. West Coast) fairly.
 There is no strong evidence that the model predicts outages significantly better in one region over the other.